-ME 26200 Engineering Design, Ethics and Entrepreneurship (3 cr.)
-P: ENGR 19600, P or C: ENGR 29700 and ME 27000.
-Class 2, Lab 2.
+ME 26200 Design, Ethics and Entrepreneurship (2 cr.)
+P: ENGR 19600.
 Basic concepts of the design process.
 Innovative engineering design of real life applications.
 Engineering ethics topics.
 Fundamentals of Entrepreneurship.
 Design projects focus on open-ended problems.
 Design modeling, simulation, documentation and communication.
 Implementation and use of modern computer tools in solving design problems and completing team design projects in the area of Mechanical Engineering.

 ME 27000 Basic Mechanics (3 cr.)
 P: PHYS 15200.
-P or C: MATH 26100.
-Class 3.
+C: MATH 26100.
 Fundamental concepts of mechanics, force systems and couples, free body diagrams, and equilibrium of particles and rigid bodies.
 Distributed forces; centroids and centers of gravity of lines, areas, and volumes.
 Second moment of area, volumes, and masses.
 Principal axes and principal moments of inertia.
 Friction and the laws of dry friction.
 Application to structures and machine elements, such as bars, beams, trusses, and friction devices.

 ME 27200 Mechanics of Materials (3 cr.)
 P: ME 27000.
-Class 3.
 Analysis of stress and strain; equations of equilibrium and compatibility; stress/strain laws; extension, torsion, and bending of bars; membrane theory of pressure vessels; elastic stability; selected topics.

 ME 27400 Basic Mechanics II (3 cr.)
-P: 270.
-P or C: MATH 26600.
-Class 3.
+P: ME 27000.
+C: MATH 26600.
 Kinematics of particles in rectilinear and curvilinear motion.
 Kinetics of particles, Newton's second law, energy, and momentum methods.
 Systems of particles, kinematics and plane motion of rigid bodies, forces and accelerations, energy and momentum methods.
 Kinetics, equations of motions, energy and momentum methods for rigid bodies in three-dimensional motion.
 Application to projectiles, gyroscopes, machine elements, and other engineering systems.